-The Group's listing expenses primarily include legal and other professional fees and other expenses associated with the preparation for the listing of the Company's shares (the "Listing") on the Stock Exchange.
-The listing expenses amounted to approximately HK\$14.3 million and HK\$11.8 million for FY2021 and FY2022, respectively.
+The Group's listing expenses primarily include legal and other professional fees and other expenses associated with the preparation for the listing on The Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 17 January 2022.
+The listing expenses amounted to approximately HK\$11.8 million for FY2022.
+No such expenses were incurred for FY2023.